shamansir/rpd/docs/sections/compilation.md

 You'll also need Kefir.js, since RPD code is based on Reactive Streams, which it provides.

 But default options restrict your choice, while RPD provides truly a lot more.
 See [Compilation][#Compilation] section below for details.
+And you are safe to transfer your network code to use it with other options, if you already have one.

 ### Setup